Skip to Main Content

 OSU Black Cultural Center Historical Records 1974-1984: A digitized version of records which are a combination of a set of documents from the OSU Black Cultural Center 1) a binder with materials dated 1974-1980, and 2) a folder from the Memorial Union Records collection.
 The original binder and a copy of the binder (a physical display binder accessible to the public) are with the OSU BCC.
 The original materials within the MU Records, the "Black Cultural Center" folder, is housed in the OSU Special Collections & Archives Research Center, MU Records Accession #2015:003.

-Student Affairs (RG 102) Records Pertaining to the BCC: Accession 88:3 – Incidents – BCC (Black Cultural Center) cross burning (between 1972 and 1980)
+Student Affairs (RG 102) Records pertaining to the BCC: Accession 88:3 – Incidents – BCC (Black Cultural Center) cross burning (between 1972 and 1980)

 BLACK STUDENT UNION (BSU) WALKOUT OF 1969